svmk-data-science/tess-ensemble-classification/README.md

 </p>

-*Figure 2: ROC curve comparison across models.*
+*Figure 2: ROC curve comparison across classification models.
+The optimal decision threshold (≈ 0.464), determined using Youden’s J statistic (J = TPR − FPR), is indicated, representing the point that maximises the trade-off between sensitivity and specificity.*

 ### Confusion Matrix